dilipboddu07/totality-fronted-project/README.md

 we can add the house to a cart.

 their will be a button "Add TO Cart" by clicking on that we can add the house into cart.

+due to some git hub push problems i push the code in different way please excuse mee.